Contriibia

 Group Creation:

 Creating a savings group should be as easy as sending a text.
 We designed an intuitive flow that allowed users to set up groups quickly and manage them with ease.
+And once again we focused on building trust along the way like public groups only creators can share with who they want and public groups you can look into before joining.

 The sign-up process needed to be secure yet simple.
 We minimized the number of screens and used clear, easy-to-understand steps to build trust from the very beginning.
+We also wanted to test if these security steps could ease the concerns users had around trusting the app.

 Credit Score: